5. Regulations applied and solutions under development

 Celsio’s CO2 will be transported by truck to intermediate storage at the Port of Oslo.
 From there the CO2 will be loaded onto the ship, operated by Northern Lights.
 Neither the CO2 truck transport nor the CO2 ship transport are currently regulated under the EU ETS.

 As explained above, all the Northern Lights (NL) activities except ship transport are subject to the EU ETS.
-When the CO2 from Celsio enters the Northern Lights storage network in Øygarden, all the CO2 is regulated under the ETS in the same way as described for Norcem above.
+When the CO2 from Celsio enters the Northern Lights storage network in Øygarden, all the CO2 is regulated under the ETS in the same way as described for Heidelberg Materials above.

 |CO2 origin||Capture and truck transport||Ship transport||Storage network|